Satisfactory Academic Progress

 Per Federal Regulations, Tulsa Community College must monitor the academic progress of all students who receive Financial Aid.
-Students’ progress is measured by an objective set of standards (minimum GPA, Pace, and maximum hours) at the end of each semester.
+Students’ progress is measured by an objective set of standards (minimum GPA, Pace, and Maximum Timeframe) at the end of each semester.
 Students who fail to maintain satisfactory academic progress (or SAP) will be suspended from receiving any type of Financial Aid at TCC.
-While TCC does allow students appeal their suspension, this should never be counted upon as a guarantee for re-establishing aid eligibility.
-Transfer credits are used when determining a student's SAP at TCC.
+While TCC does allow students to appeal their suspension, this should never be counted upon as a guarantee for re-establishing aid eligibility.
+Transfer credits are used when determining a student's SAP status at TCC.

-Students who are not meeting minimum GPA and/or pace are allowed one warning semester before being suspended.
-At the end of the warning semester a student must be meeting all standards or they will be suspended from receiving aid.
-A student who is violating the maximum hours does not get a warning semester.
+Students who are not meeting minimum GPA and/or pace (completion rate) are allowed one warning semester before being suspended.
+At the end of the warning semester a student must be meeting all SAP standards or they will be suspended from receiving aid.
+A student who is violating the maximum timeframe does not get a warning semester.